Skip to main content

 1

-Adjust racks to top and middle positions and preheat oven to 400 degrees.
-Bring a large pot of salted water to a boil.
-Reserve half the mozzarella in a small bowl.
-In a large bowl, soak half the panko (you’ll use the rest later) with 2 TBSP water (3 TBSP for 4 servings); let sit until absorbed (this’ll transform into a panade).
+• Adjust racks to middle and top positions and preheat oven to 400 degrees.
+Bring a large pot of salted water to a boil. • Reserve half the mozzarella in a small bowl (you’ll use the rest in the next step). • In a large bowl, soak half the panko (you’ll use the rest later) with 2 TBSP water (3 TBSP for 4 servings); let sit until absorbed.

 Form Meatballs